graphbookai/graphbook/README.md

 - Autosaving and shareable serialized workflow files
 - Registers node code changes without needing a restart
 - Monitorable CPU and GPU resource usage
+- Human-in-the-loop prompting for interactivity and manual control during DAG execution
 - (BETA) Third Party Plugins *

 \* We plan on adding documentation for the community to build plugins, but for now, an example can be seen at